carlalbc/BIO634_2018/Day2_RNAseq.md

 Do the same for the other pair of reads (6h_1.fastq and 6h_2.fastq)

-# Exploration of airway library:
+# II.
+Exploration of airway library:

 - To start let's install some R packages.
 In the terminal write the following: